golang/oscar/README.md

  1. Indexing and surfacing related project context during contributor interactions.
  2. Using natural language to control deterministic tools.
- 3. Analyzing issue reports and CLs/PRs, to help improve them in real time during or shortly after submission, and to label and route them appropriately.
+ 3. Analyzing issue reports, CLs/PRs and group discussions, to help improve them in real time during or shortly after submission, and to label and route them appropriately.

 It should make sense that LLMs have something to offer here,